 Generally, the response time is just a few minutes, and you may get more than one reply.
 Choose your tutor, come to terms and begin!
 Course Hero guarantees satisfaction with the exchange, so if you’re not totally content with how things are going, you can contact them for help.

-Verbalplanet offers interactive Spanish language classes via Skype.
+Verbalplanet offers interactive Spanish language classes through video call.
 It’s free to sign up and create a profile.

 To set up a tutorial arrangement, send a message to the tutor you’ve chosen and book your sessions.
 It’s that easy!

 Again, if you’re looking to get grammar details down or clarification on a particular topic, this might be a way to untangle those homework issues.

 Summary: Live Lingua offers personalized one-on-one language lessons online with native Spanish tutors.